Ms Catherine Livingstone AC

 Remuneration Committee

-Chair – Ms Catherine Livingstone AO, Chancellor
+Chair – Ms Catherine Livingstone AC, Chancellor

 Student Council Liaison Group